axonivy-market/portal/Documentation/PortalDeveloperGuide/source/iframe/index.rst

 2. In your task, open a HTML User Dialog independent from Portal:

-	- use your own template to separate your css styles from Portal (highly recommend)
+	- Create a dialog with the frame-8 template in designer, or use your own template to separate your css styles from Portal (highly recommend)
 	- Or use the :ref:`TaskTemplate <components-layout-templates-task-template>` template (no encouragement - dead path)

 	+------------------------------------------------------+----------------------------------------------+